bradleyrudbek/thorrudbek.de/content/blog/anki/index.md

 ![Quem planta sacanagem, colhe solidão](./latino.png)

-I then translated it into German, (**Wer Schweinerei sät, wird Einsamkeit ernten**), which was already fun in it self, and removed the two nouns individually creating two Notes, with type Basic with type-in, such as the one below:
+I then translated it into German, (**Wer Schweinerei sät, wird Einsamkeit ernten**), which was already fun in itself, and removed the two nouns individually creating two Notes, with type Basic with type-in, such as the one below:

 ![Latino type-in](./latino-typein.png)